top of page

 Overall, our curriculum aims to equip young people with the knowledge, skills and understanding they need to thrive in the digital world of today and the future.

 In EYFS computing will be recorded on ILD through other subject areas and in KS1 and KS2 we record our computing work in individual books with clear learning objectives and high expectations for the presentation of the work presented.
+Where practical lessons happen, photos are taken and shared with the computing subject leader.

 Impact

-As the NCCE Teach Computing scheme is a spiral curriculum it encompasses a blend of both physical and unplugged activities and ensures previous areas of learning are regularly revisited.
+As the Oak National Academy scheme is a spiral curriculum it encompasses a blend of both physical and unplugged activities and ensures previous areas of learning are regularly revisited.
 This allows learners to both consolidate prior knowledge and skills whilst providing opportunities to learn new skills and knowledge.
 The success of the curriculum itself will be assessed via the analysis of yearly progress data, conducting regular pupil voice sessions, lesson observations and skills audits.
 This will then inform future adaptions of the scheme of work and help to ensure that progression is evident throughout school.
 Children will be confident in talking about how to keep safe online and will be enthusiastic about computing.

 A range of formative assessment opportunities will be used by teachers to support learners and inform the pace of future sequences of lessons.
 Assessment will ensure the children at Badbury Park have gained the intended knowledge and skills, can use these effectively and know more, remember more and are able to do more.